 It can be overwhelming when trying to determine what you need, though.
 You may have found yourself lost among the multiple aquarium supply aisles at your local pet store.
 You may have even had someone with a sales quota to meet attempting to tell you what you need without any real consideration for your fish’s long-term needs.

 To make this less complicated and confusing for you, we’ve put together a comprehensive list of everything you need to get started in the world of goldfish keeping.
-We have itemized each product into a list under the following categories:

 Care & Maintenance

 Bringing home the right care and maintenance supplies can not only get you off on the right foot but make your life easier in the long run, on top of making the lives of your goldfish healthier.

 1. Tank Care Supplies

 These items will ensure you have the best tank cleaning experience every single time.
 While cleaning your goldfish tank can’t be expected to be a fun project, these products can make it faster, easier, and safer for you and your fish.

 For large aquariums, this siphon makes life infinitely easier.
 Hauling buckets is a pain in more ways than one.
 I know because I used to do that EVERY WEEK.
 Talk about back strain!
 My life is so much better with the Python.
 If your tank is over 20 gallons, this is a must.
 I even use it for aquariums as small as 10 gallons.
 Once you use it, you will never turn back.
 It comes in several hose lengths: